leobrod44/Smartess/smartessweb/README.md

       docker-compose up --build smartessweb
    ```

-   NOTEs:
+   NOTES:
       -Give some time to initially build it.
 Usually it should take 50s but wait 5 min (may depend on computer's hardware).

       -We are only running the smartess web from this command.
 We will be needing to run the whole docker compose file later in the project.
 The instructions will be updated accordingly.

-4. Open your broswer and type :
+3. Open your broswer and type :

    ```bash
      http://localhost:3001/